Project-Ruin/ProjectCrimson/README.md

     }
     #websiteLogo {
       max-width: 100px; /* Adjust logo size as needed */
-      display: block; /* Makes sure the logo is block-level for proper spacing */
+      display: block; /* Ensures the logo is block-level for proper spacing */
+      position: absolute; /* Added to ensure logo stays at the top left */
+      left: 10px; /* Space from the left edge */
+      top: 10px; /* Space from the top edge */
     }
     .hidden {
       display: none;